 ‘Cross your heart?’

-‘OK.’
-He draws his breath, ‘He’s invented a time travelling machine!’
+‘OK.
+Here goes.’
+He draws his breath.
+‘He’s invented a time travelling machine!’

 ‘Sure has.
-And he’s used it a lot – Christopher Columbus, the Blitz, the great fire in London, Marie-Antoinette, Sitting Bull… Name it – he’s been there, seen that… he once came back from the Paleolithic age with a terrible diarrhea!’
+And he’s used it a lot – Christopher Columbus, the Blitz, the great fire of London, Lincoln, Sitting Bull… Just name it – he’s been there, seen that.’

 Taïga giggles.
 ‘That’s gross!’